optuna/optunahub-registry/template/README.md

 ## Abstract

 You can provide an abstract for your package here.
-This section is helpful to advertise your package to potential users.
+This section will help attract potential users to your package.

 **Example**